Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/sample-controls/react-facepile-control.md

 export class ReactStandardControl
   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
-  // reference to the notifyOutputChanged method private notifyOutputChanged: () => void;
+  // Reference to the notifyOutputChanged method private notifyOutputChanged: () => void;
-  // reference to the container div private theContainer: HTMLDivElement;
+  // Reference to the container div private theContainer: HTMLDivElement;
-  // reference to the React props, prepopulated with a bound event handler private props: IFacepileBasicExampleProps = {
+  // Reference to the React props, prepopulated with a bound event handler private props: IFacepileBasicExampleProps = {
     numberFacesChanged: this.numberFacesChanged.bind(this)
   };